xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-03-video-conferencing-en.md

 between all the tools that we tried.
 I did not see the same issue for smaller calls like two or four people.

-**In terms of call quality and user experience, we would give it around a 2.6 out of 5.**
+**In terms of call quality and user experience, we give it 2.6 out of 5.**

 ### [BlueJeans](https://www.bluejeans.com/)